-

 NEC’s V601N: Japan’s First TV CellPhone

-It’s sassy, not clunky - but analog only.
+It’s sassy, not clunky – but analog only.
 If this sounds like an ode to Japan’s first Tellycelly, please make your call swift: The TV will only run about an hour before the batteries poop, but the sales potential is, we think, killer.
 Vodafone’s V601N [.pdf] from NEC, on sale in December, follows Japan’s long consumer electronics tradition; namely, a cool, high-tech gadget that will sell at a premium by the truckload.
 Watch the tube, no pesky packet fees, grab screen shots and capture live video from broadcast programs, access TV guides via browser, and use it as a remote to control your karaoke machine.
-Watch our exclusive WWJ video clip of the ‘next big thing’ in action at Vodafone’s October press conference when the unit was introduced.
-Full Program Run-time 3:16
+Watch our exclusive WWJ video clip of the ‘next big thing’ in action at Vodafone’s October press conference when it was introduced.